 Actively thinking about your contribution is definitely an important milestone in your personal development, with planetary implications.
-Not sure which is the byproduct of which!

 So, what are some habits that you are willing to change, to lower your contribution to the problems?
 Certainly, you will not solve the bigger problems, but you may feel more empowered, less at the mercy of others, and playing a role that you may actually enjoy.
 Food for thought.